cdkovacs/gi-pov/team-structure.md

   - `aws-cloud-a`
   - `aws-cloud-r`

-## 2. SCIM / Membership Management
+## 2. Enterprise Identity Management
-GitHub Teams should be [managed from an identity provider](https://docs.github.com/en/enterprise-cloud@latest/admin/managing-iam/provisioning-user-accounts-with-scim/managing-team-memberships-with-identity-provider-groups) using identity provider groups (ex.
-Microsoft Entra ID) and provisioned / updated automatically using SCIM.
-This means that all of the required teams as specified in [Team Naming Conventions](#1-team-naming-conventions) above must first exist in the corresponding IDP.
+Team synchronization and provisioning is beyond the scope of this document; however, teams and membership are managed via the Microsoft EntraID identity provider.
+See [Managing team synchronization for organizations in your enterprise](https://docs.github.com/en/enterprise-cloud@latest/admin/managing-iam/using-saml-for-enterprise-iam/managing-team-synchronization-for-organizations-in-your-enterprise) for more information.

 ## 3. Repository creation and provisioning
+The documentation in this section leverages [IssueOps](https://issue-ops.github.io/docs/) and [IssueForms](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/configuring-issue-templates-for-your-repository#creating-issue-forms).
+Once an internal developer portal is configured, it will take the place of IssueOps and IssueForms, and will orchestrate and be orchestrated by GitHub Actions directly.
+References to IssueOps and IssueForms in this recommendation will allow MUFG to immediately implement required self-service elements in a way that can be leveraged by internal developer portals.

-### New Repository Creation
+### New Repository Creation request
 Repositories can be managed / created through self-service options by leveraging [IssueOps](https://issue-ops.github.io/docs/) in a special admin request repository or via an internal developer portal.
-In either approach, automation is used to create initial repository state from a "Golden Path" template, GitHub team assignments, and initial topics.
+In either approach, automation is used to create initial repository state from a "Golden Path" template, GitHub team assignments, and assign initial topics, including GSI, language, sensitivity, etc.

+Use this [IssueForm template](./team-structure-assets/ISSUE_TEMPLATE/repo-creation.yml) and [GitHub action workflow](./team-structure-assets/workflows/create-repo-from-issue.yml) as a starting point to allow users to request creation of new repositories.

+### New GSI Creation
+As application GSIs are required to be created prior to creating repositories, self-service automation must be used to request new GSIs.
+This [IssueForm template](./team-structure-assets/ISSUE_TEMPLATE/gsi-creation.yml) should be leveraged to update the yaml file that contains GSIs.
+This yaml file will be used as the source of truth for a [New Repository Creation request](#new-repository-creation-request).

+The GitHub action workflow configured to handle this IssueForm will leverage the [GitHub Team REST API](https://docs.github.com/en/rest/teams/teams?apiVersion=2022-11-28#create-a-team) to create teams as specified in the [Team Naming Conventions](#1-team-naming-conventions) section each time a new GSI is created.
+Membership in these teams will be managed by the configured [Enterprise Identity Management](#2-enterprise-identity-management) solution.

 ### Adding Repository Topics
 Repository [topics](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/classifying-your-repository-with-topics) enable easier discovery and grouping of repositories.
 While each repository should have no more than 20 topics, the following are recommended at a minumum:
-   - Application prefix (GSI, ex `aws`)
+   - Application prefix (GSI, ex `gsi-aws`)
    - Language (ex. `javascript`)
    - Role (ex. `front-end`)
    - Sensitivity (ex. `pci`, `pii`)

+Topics will be added automatically when repositories are requested via the [self-service mechanism](#new-repository-creation-request).
+Internal wikis (ex.
+Confluence) and README.md documentation of templated repositories can view all repositories related to a given topic by using a specially crafted GitHub search URL: https://github.com/search?q=topic%3Agsi-aws&type=Repositories.
+In this way, application owners can easily reference the repositories associated with their application / GSI.

 ### Topic Management
 #### **Automation**
+   Key topics will be added upon repository creation as per above.

    Only repository owners can add topics.
 By leveraging [IssueOps](https://issue-ops.github.io/docs/), [IssueForms](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/configuring-issue-templates-for-your-repository#creating-issue-forms), and [Organization Webhooks](https://docs.github.com/en/webhooks/types-of-webhooks#organization-webhooks) for [Issues](https://docs.github.com/en/webhooks/webhook-events-and-payloads#issues), members of the repository admin group can be allowed to trigger automation to create topics within a repository.
 Note that this elevated permission would require [special handling](https://docs.github.com/en/apps/creating-github-apps/authenticating-with-a-github-app/making-authenticated-api-requests-with-a-github-app-in-a-github-actions-workflow) as it is an authenticated API request ([`gh repo edit --add-topic`](https://cli.github.com/manual/gh_repo_edit)).

 #### **Documentation**